HHHHDDDDANU/Sbeam/items/checklist.md

 ## Individual Reflections
 Please note that each member must complete their individual submissions for the following items on Wattle (same due date as the project submission).
-- [ ] All members have submitted their 100 to 120 word individual reflections related to their experience during the group project.
-- [ ] All members have submitted their peer- and self-evaluation as instructed on Wattle.
+- [ ] All members have submitted their peer- and self-evaluation and individual reflection as instructed on Wattle.

 ## Helpful (Optional)
 The following are some optional items that are conducive to your final marks.
 These are not necessary for your final submission but will assist in achieving a higher overall mark.
 Feel free to add additional items here for your own team to keep track of!